 Unpredictable and unregulated user fees at the health facility level exacerbate challenges to accessing care and provide a source of instability for health facilities.
-With a heavily fragmented system of external aid in the health sector, user fees may differ from area to area due to the presence of externally funded programs which directly finance a variety of local projects.
-This is compounded by the fact that the majority of external financing to the health sector goes toward disease-specific programs, such as the Global Fund to Fight AIDS, Tuberculosis, and Malaria (GFATM), and a high-turnover of NGOs working within the country.
+With a heavily fragmented system of external aid in the health sector, user fees may differ from area to area due to the presence of externally funded programs which directly finance a variety of local projects.66 This is compounded by the fact that the majority of external financing to the health sector goes toward disease-specific programs, such as the Global Fund to Fight AIDS, Tuberculosis, and Malaria (GFATM), and a high-turnover of NGOs working within the country.67

-For example, an examination of four programs funded by OFDA and implemented by four international NGOs in North Kivu showed great variability in the costs of delivering services between programs, differences in NGO abilities and approaches to subsidizing costs of care for internally displaced populations, and inconsistent reporting of healthcare costs across locations.
-Despite efforts by NGOs to inform health facilities and communities about the temporary nature of free services, the short duration of engagement between facilities and the NGOs resulted in confusion among community members about the types of services that were covered and negative perceptions due to the unreliability of free services.
-Uncertainty regarding user fees and availability of free services have frequently resulted in the use of exemptions at the health facility level to cover the costs of services for those unable to pay, including for displaced populations and the most economically vulnerable.
+For example, an examination of four programs funded by the Office of U.S. Foreign Disaster Assistance (OFDA) and implemented by four international NGOs in North Kivu showed great variability in the costs of delivering services between programs, differences in NGO abilities and approaches to subsidizing costs of care for internally displaced populations, and inconsistent reporting of health care costs across locations.
+Despite efforts by NGOs to inform health facilities and communities about the temporary nature of free services, the short duration of engagement between facilities and the NGOs resulted in confusion among community members about the types of services that were covered and negative perceptions due to the unreliability of free services.67 Uncertainty regarding user fees and availability of free services have frequently resulted in the use of exemptions at the health facility level to cover the costs of services for those unable to pay, including for displaced populations and the economically most vulnerable.

-Furthermore, the heavy reliance upon out-of-pocket payments to finance health services results in user fees becoming the main source of income for health facilities and providers, covering both health facility services and staff remuneration 69.
-Both the general lack of funding and frequent delays in government payments to health facilities may additionally result in unauthorized out-of-pocket charges, as facilities attempt to offset funding shortages.
-This has created a situation whereby substantial overcharging and over-prescribing of medicines, diagnostic tests, and procedures are incentivized in order to inflate health facility revenue and cover costs.
-Several studies have documented frequent cases of staff selling referral slips to patients, charging patients for services already covered under the flat fee, or treating the flat fee as a minimum recommended charge, on top of which other fees are added.
-Though deemed illegal by the Ministry of Public Health, a report by the START Center also documented the practice of "financement ascendant", whereby a portion of user fees are also saved at the facility level and provided to higher-level health administration.
+Furthermore, the heavy reliance upon out-of-pocket payments to finance health services results in user fees becoming the main source of income for health facilities and providers, covering both health facility services as well as staff remuneration 68.
+Both the general lack of funding as well as frequent delays in government payments to health facilities may additionally result in unauthorized out-of-pocket charges, as facilities attempt to offset funding shortages.
+This has created a situation whereby substantial overcharging and over-prescribing of medicines, diagnostic tests, and procedures are incentivized in order to inflate health facility revenue and cover costs.69 Several studies have documented frequent cases of staff selling referral slips to patients, charging patients for services already covered under the flat fee, or treating the flat fee as a minimum recommended charge, on top of which other fees are added.70 Though deemed illegal by the Ministry of Public Health, a report by the START Center also documented the practice of "financement ascendant", whereby a portion of user fees are also saved at the facility level and provided to higher-level health administration.71